-Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement The management evaluate • The rate of return The estimated fair value and measure the effect of using techniques of comparison approach or Land development analysis approach.
-After evaluating, the bank make judgment about the assessment that is using to align the market Overall capital interest rate would increase (decrease) if: the rate of return were lower (higher); or the overall capital interest rate were lower (higher). participants.
+Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement The management evaluate • The rate of return The estimated fair value and measure the effect of · Overall capital interest would increase (decrease) if: using techniques of comparison approach or Land development analysis approach.
+After evaluating, the bank make judgment about the assessment that is using to align the market participants. rate the rate of return were lower (higher); or the overall capital interest rate were lower (higher).

 The investment property measured at cost, and the fair value is recoverable amount of impairment testing.
 The fair value of investment property is used the comparison approach and land development analysis approach, and excuting assessment reference recent market price, the valuation technique is consistency from investment property of acquisition.
-As of December 31, 2023 and 2022, after evaluating, the Bank did not recognized impairment loss.
+As of December 31, 2024 and 2023, after evaluating, the Bank did not recognized impairment loss.

-- (iii) As of December 31, 2023 the Bank did not provide any investment accounted for using equity method as collaterals for its loans. - (o) Intangible Assets
+- (iii) As of December 31, 2024 the Bank did not provide any investment accounted for using equity method as collaterals for its loans. - (o) Intangible Assets